 Rachel Besara received her Master of Science in Library and Information Studies at Florida State University and her B.S. in Education with a Science Concentration at Southeast Missouri State University.

 Prior to her current position as Head of Dirac Science Library, Rachel was an Assessment Librarian.
-She serves as a library liaison to Physics, Chemistry, and Earth, Oceanographic, and Atmosphereic Sciences.
+She serves as a library liaison to Physics and Chemistry.

-Rachel is a member of the American Library Association and serves as Vice-Chair/Chair-Elect of the Library Leadership and Management Association's Measurement, Assessment, and Evaluation Section.
+Rachel is a member of the American Library Association and serves as the Association of College & Research Libraries (ACRL) liaison to the American Physical Society (APS).
 She has been active in other groups within the American Library Association, and as a member of the Florida Library Association, Special Libraries Association, and Florida Association for Media in Education.

-Her research interests include assessment, particularly user studies, data visualization, Balanced Scorecard, and libraries' return on investment; mobile technology; and online and distance learning.
+Her research interests include the library's role in the Science, Technology, Engineering, Mathematics (STEM) research process, data management, assessment, particularly user studies, data visualization, libraries' return on investment and mobile technology.

 Bridgett Birmingham is the library liaison for Film Studies and is responsible for collection development and instruction in those areas.
 In her current position as Undergraduate Technology and Media Librarian, she is also responsible for media and technology consultations for undergraduates in all disciplines of study.
 She provides reference services both in person and at a distance through Skype, Ask-A-Librarian, email and phone consultations.